 A year after winning the 74th Hunger Games, Katniss Everdeen and her partner, Peeta Mellark must go on what is known as the Victor's Tour wherein they visit all the districts.
 But before leaving, Katniss is visited by President Snow who fears that Katniss defied him a year ago during the games when she chose to die with Peeta.
 With both Katniss and Peeta declared the winners, it is fueling a possible uprising.
 He tells Katniss that while on tour she better try to make sure that she puts out the flames or else everyone she cares about will be in danger.
 But unfortunately she fails to do that.
 So Snow decides to enact what is known as the Quarter Quell, the right to make a change to the Hunger Games, which he is allowed to do every 25 years.
 He decides to hold an edition of the Hunger Games wherein previous winners will compete again.
 Their mentor Haymitch thinks their best chance to survive is form an alliance with some of the others.
 They decide to align themselves with Finnick and ...
 Written by

 Was the highest grossing film of 2013 in North America.
-It was also the first film with a sole female lead to top the annual box office since The Exorcist (1973).
+It was the first film to top the annual box office with a top-billed female lead since The Exorcist (1973), and the first with a woman as the sole protagonist and primary marketing focus since The Sound of Music (1965).
 See more »

 Was this review helpful to you?